makiwumi/Weather-Dashboard/README.md

 # Weather-Dashboard
-A dashboard that displays the weather from an API.
+A dashboard that displays the weather from an API using HTML, CSS, JavaScript and Bootstrap.

 ## API used
     Open weather API